cif/handlebar-rider/README.md

 handlbar-rider
 ================

-Command line tool that will watch a handlebars template directory and recompile them to a single file in build/public.
+Command line tool that will watch a handlebars template directory pre-compile containing handlebars template files and concatenate them into a single javascript file in build/public.

-The templates will be available in Handlebars.templates.filename (without the extension).
+Templates will be available in Handlebars.templates.filename (without the extension).
 See [Handlebars Precompiler](http://handlebarsjs.com/precompilation.html) documentation for more info.

 Install: